cloudlens/cloudlens/README.md

 ## Working with JSON Input Files

-We added support to load and handle JSON objects in CloudLens.
+CloudLens can handle JSON objects as input.
 This makes it convenient to read logs that have been stored in popular log processing systems.

 It is possible to load a JSON array instead of a file of row data.